GoogleCloudPlatform/ml-on-gcp/dlvm/gcp-gpu-utilization-metrics/README.md

 ### Generate metrics

-If you need to create metrics first run the following commands:
+If you need to create metrics using create_metric_descriptor first run the following commands:

 ```bash
 # Define your Google Cloud Project